spotify/helios/docs/authentication.md

 2. The Helios client generates a temporary X.509 certificate containing your username.
    It then signs it with your private SSH key via ssh-agent and sends it to the HTTPS server.

-3. The server looks up the public key for the username specified in the certificate, and uses it to verify that the certificate was signed by the corresponding private key.
-If the signature can be verified we know that the user is who they claim to be.
-Each user essentially acts as a certificate authority.
+3. The server should then look up the public key for the username specified in the certificate and use it to verify that the certificate was signed by the corresponding private key.
+If the signature is successfully verified we know that the user is who they claim to be.
+   **Note that this step must be implemented by the cluster administrator.**

+When using the Helios CLI the username in the generated certificate comes from the `--username` argument, which defaults to your login user.
+When using the API the username has to be set explicitly via the `HeliosClient.Builder.setUser()` method.

 The actual handshake procedure is carried out by the TLS implementation - the only thing the Helios client does it generate and sign the X.509 certificate used, instead